 The “creative rut” is something that many graphics designers dread.
-It is when you are stuck at doing something, looking for inspiration.
+It is when you are stuck not doing something, looking for inspiration and have no graphic design ideas within reach.

-But whether you want to sharpen your skills or have a project to finish, we suggest that you keep going.
-You might be surprised at how this lull of creativity can stretch your imagination and help you complete a project.
+Whether you want to sharpen your skills or have a project to finish, we suggest that you push forward with that creative block!
+You might be surprised at how this lull of creativity can actually stretch your imagination and help you complete a project.

 Muted Color Palettes

-If you are unfamiliar with muted colors, vivid colors are infused with black, white, or a complementary color.
-This results in a more relaxing hue.
+If you are unfamiliar with muted colors – vivid colors are infused with black, white, or a complementary color, resulting in a more relaxing hue.
+Working with color is one of many great graphic design examples that can make you stand out from the crowd.

-The muted colors are ideal if you are trying to convey nostalgia and safety through your graphic design.
-It also makes art look natural and organic.
+Muted colors can be ideal for multiple types of graphic design – whether you’re trying to convey nostalgia and safety through your work, or want to make your art look natural and organic.

-Muted color palettes also tend to blend well with texts, even if you use light font colors.
-For instance, small, white texts can still be easy to read despite having a more muted background.
+A muted color palette also tends to blend well with texts, even when using light font colors.
+For example, small, white texts can still be easy to read even on a pale, muted background.

-You can also use your brand colors as the main jumping point to develop secondary color palettes you will use for your visual content.
+You could even use your brand colors as the main focal point, developing secondary, muted color palettes that you will then use for your visual content.

-With geometric shapes, it is a lot easier to add consistency, order, and structure to a visual.
-Because geometric shapes tend to be exact and precise, they create a lot of great contrast when using a more muted color palette.
+With solid, geometric shapes, it’s a lot easier to add consistency, order, and structure to your graphic design.
+Geometric shapes tend to be exact and precise, so they create a lot of great contrast when using a more muted color palette.

-When you pair a geometric shape with a muted color palette, you can make an eye-catching visual.
-Finally, you can also utilize geometric shapes to add more depth and structure to your graphics.
-Similarly, you can also make it a focal point of your illustration.
+If you paired a geometric shape with a muted color palette, you can play with this contrast and make a really eye-catching visual.
+You can also utilize geometric shapes to add more depth and structure to your graphics or even make it the focal point of your illustration.

 Flat Icons and Illustrations

 Suppose you have been creating a lot of visual content.
-In that case, flat icons are excellent because they can be integrated into many different graphics.
-This includes social media posts, infographics, and presentations.
+In that case, flat icons are excellent because they can be integrated into many different cool graphics, which includes social media posts, infographics, and presentations.

-Flat icons are also relatively easy to consume.
-Even if you have come across these visuals without text or content, you can still understand what it is trying to tell you.
+Flat icons are also relatively easy to consume: even if you’ve come across these visuals without text or content, you can understand what the graphic design is trying to tell you.

-Similarly, icons can be a powerful tool for visual communication.
-Mind you, flat icons and illustrations allow you to put complex thoughts into context.
-This explains why graphics are best used for data visualization.
+Mind you, flat icons and illustrations allow you to put complex thoughts into context, which explains why graphics are best used for data visualization e.g. used in online courses or webinars.

-The best part of icons is that you can easily switch their color, size, or orientation.
+The best part of creating flat icons and illustrations is that you can easily switch their color, size, or orientation.
 Doing so makes it easy even for non-designers to come up with compelling visuals.

 Sometimes, having a creative rut is the best time to create mockups.
-For one, it lets you see what colors and fonts can make an ideal pair.
+For one, it lets you see what colors and fonts can make an ideal pair, and maybe even allow you to start a few new trends!

 Second, it enables you to look at a project from a technical point of view.
 For instance, does the icon make sense, or should that section be placed above the other?

-Lastly, it allows you to hone your design skills.
-It also gives you a reservoir of web design ideas, be it a blog or an e-commerce site.
+Lastly, it allows you to hone your design skills – giving you a reservoir of web design ideas, whether it’s for a blog or an e-commerce site.

 Social Slide Decks

-These are usually shared on social media sites like LinkedIn and Instagram because they handle images.
-Although they can still work well with other platforms, the entire experience would not be as smooth.
+Simply put, social slide decks are usually shared on social media sites like LinkedIn and Instagram, and they are pieces of content mainly made up of images.
+Although they can still work well with other social media platforms, the emphasis of the viewing experience is on imagery.

-Brands like Quickbooks, for instance, have filled each slide deck a ton of handy information, but without listing it all at once in a single slide.
+Creating a social slide deck is a great graphic design idea, simply for the amount of engagement your deck could bring!
+You can fill each slide deck a ton of handy information, and without listing it all at once in a single slide.
 You can also integrate static images with videos to provide your audience a more engaging experience.

 On Instagram, you may notice influencers use carousel images to share more information.
 Nonetheless, there is consistency in the visual content they share.
 Be it through the template or color palette they use.